 It's a limited release so this isn't open to everyone, just a certain few for now so we can manage the rollout.
-In addition, you'll have 24-hours to play around with it before you need to set up your subscription.
-You'll know if you like it within a day then you can subscribe and just leave it open in a browser tab to use whenever you need to reach out to someone.
+In addition, you'll have 7-days to play around with it before you need to set up your subscription.
+You'll know if you like it within a few days then you can subscribe and just leave it open in a browser tab to use whenever you need to reach out to someone.

 And the best thing?
 I'm the developer, so if you need some help, just get in touch!